musnows/Lets-OJ/README_EN.md

 # Lets_OJ
 This is a team code-learning Repositories

 > Most of us are Chinese students,we create this Repositories to learn code (mostly c/c++) and practice online OJ together.
 >
-> Just like Group learning at school.
+> Just like Group learning at school.🎐

 ## Content

 * OJ form `leetcode.cn` and `www.nowcoder.com`.
 * Include some notes.
 * The notes are written in Chinese.
-It doesn't matter if you don't understand them
+It doesn't matter if you don't understand them.

-Welcome to join us!
+Becasue we all use another git server from **Gitee**,you can check out Gitee url of this Repostiories: https://gitee.com/ewait/LetsOJ

 ## Debug
 ### 1.about git